2023 Solar Incentives Guide for Waxhaw, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on when your solar project was undertaken.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, equipment, accessories and labor – although it may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the claim amount.

 Your local Waxhaw solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, speak with your local Waxhaw solar installation company.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Waxhaw solar installation company.

 State & Local Solar Incentives